MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 ## Next steps

-If you have Office 365, you might be interested in reviewing [File Protection Solutions in Office 365](/office365/enterprise/microsoft-cloud-it-architecture-resources#BKMK_O365fileprotect), which provides recommended capabilities for protecting files in Office 365.

 To see how other applications and services support the Azure Rights Management service from Azure Information Protection, see [How applications support the Azure Rights Management service](applications-support.md).